 Students are expected to follow a pace chart (secondary) or scheduler (elementary).
 If a student does not stay on pace, they are considered absent based on pace/scheduler.
 This can impact attendance and future enrollment in the school.
 Students must stay on pace to attend virtual school.
 If students do not maintain pace, working consecutively on required assignments, they will be withdrawn in the first 21 days of a course, or withdrawn failing if after 21 days.
 Even if a student is ahead of pace, weekly submission is required in each course.
 This is monitored closely by teachers and administration.
-If a student cannot independently succeed in the virtual setting, it is in the best interest of the student to attend a traditional school where daily monitoring and assistance in time management and task completion can occur.
+If a student to attend a traditional school where daily monitoring and assistance in time management and task completion can occur.